rill

 Go 1.23 Iterators

-Starting from Go 1.23, the language adds range-over-function feature, allowing users to define custom iterators for use in for-range loops.
+Starting from Go 1.23, the language added range-over-function feature, allowing users to define custom iterators for use in for-range loops.
 This feature enables Rill to integrate seamlessly with existing iterator-based functions in the standard library and third-party packages.

 Rill provides FromSeq and FromSeq2 functions to convert an iterator into a stream, and ToSeq2 function to convert a stream back into an iterator.